pstew/biodataclub/meetings/2022-12_hackathon/Project_descriptions.md

 **Technical specifications**: It may be helpful if people are familiar with Proteomic/metabolomic datasets and the typical BBSR pipeline for processing these datasets.
 Anyone who is familiar with the current VEMO or ISCVA tools.
 I would be happy to provide example datasets for this project, we have many we could use for development and proof of principle demonstration.

-**Programming languages needed to work on the project**: R/Shiny.
+**Programming background**: R/Shiny.
 Happy to take on anyone who is interested in working on this project, regardless of previous expertise